SaturnHEX9/Predator_Phylogenetic_Diversity/R.scripts/README_ubuntu.md

     sudo apt-get install r-base r-base-dev

-The "get" stages of apt-get should show that r-base and r-base-dev are downloaded from rstudio.com
+This should install R from rstudio.com and dependency packages from the standard locations.

 == Getting dependenices inside of R ==